WenytheRAQA/Mediqwiserq_repo/_posts/2023-07-23-Legacy-Software.md

 (BTW, in all the cases above except the last one, if you don't have a RAQA professional that you can speak with - find one first)

-If you are considering doing so, preparing your technical files in accordance with ISO 13495, clause 7 is definitely one of the top priorities --- you will need all hands on deck.
-If your device has a software component, the most effective way to cover your product realization is to follow the IEC 62304, a widely accepted guideline that defines life cycle requirements for developing medical software and software within medical devices.
+The design and development of SaMD follows ISO 62304.
+Accomplished documentation requires all technical files.
+For a company just starting to develop a product, all documents are natural and prepared during development.
+However, you may not know where to begin if a product has already developed in the past (termed "legacy product").

+In this case, I would recommend a scooping strategy, user IEC 62304 clause 4.
 Of course, you can follow the standard step-by-step.
 However, IEC 62304 designed its clause 4 for bringing the legacy software into IEC 62304 system with a slightly different order that may better suit the needs of the ones who already have their product(s) developed.

 This blog post aims to share thoughts about using Section 4 of the IEC 62304 standard to integrate legacy medical devices into Quality Management Systems (QMS).